tareksander/termux-gui-python-bindings/TUTORIAL.md

 import termuxgui as tg
 import sys
 import time
+import threading

+with tg.Connection() as c:
-ret = tg.connect()
+    a = tg.Activity(c)
-if ret == None:
-    sys.exit()
-main, event = ret

-a, t = tg.activity(main)

-layout = tg.createlinearlayout(main, a)
+    layout = tg.LinearLayout(a)

     # Create 3 TextViews
-tv1 = tg.createtextview(main, a, "TextView 1", layout)
+    tv1 = tg.TextView(a, "TextView 1", layout)
-tv2 = tg.createtextview(main, a, "TextView 2", layout)
+    tv2 = tg.TextView(a, "TextView 2", layout)
-tv3 = tg.createtextview(main, a, "TextView 3", layout)
+    tv3 = tg.TextView(a, "TextView 3", layout)

     # Now we make them only occupy the space they need.
     # We first have to set the Layout weight to 0 to prevent them from using the free space.
-tg.setlinearlayoutparams(main, a, tv1, 0)
-tg.setlinearlayoutparams(main, a, tv2, 0)
-tg.setlinearlayoutparams(main, a, tv3, 0)
+    tv1.setlinearlayoutparams(0)
+    tv2.setlinearlayoutparams(0)
+    tv3.setlinearlayoutparams(0)

     # Then we have to set the height to "WRAP_CONTENT".
     # You can specify width and height in 3 ways: as an integer in dp, "WRAP_CONTENT" and "MATCH_PARENT".
     # "WRAP_CONTENT" makes a View occupy only the space it needs.
     # "MATCH_PARENT" makes a view as large as the parent Layout in that dimension.

     # Since the TextViews are displayed in a list, we set the height to "WRAP_CONTENT".
-tg.setheight(main, a, tv1, "WRAP_CONTENT")
-tg.setheight(main, a, tv2, "WRAP_CONTENT")
-tg.setheight(main, a, tv3, "WRAP_CONTENT")
+    tv1.setheight("WRAP_CONTENT")
+    tv2.setheight("WRAP_CONTENT")
+    tv3.setheight("WRAP_CONTENT")

     time.sleep(5)
 ```

 [linearlayout1.py](tutorial/linearlayout1.py)<!-- @IGNORE PREVIOUS: link -->